Raphide/EmployeeCreator/README.md

 ## Features

 -   This is still unfinished but so far the back end basics are done (Database and REST API functionality is there).
-- Front end can GET and display all employees in the database and a form to enter employees has been built but has not been implemented yet.
+- Front end can GET and display all employees in the database and a form to POST employees has been implemented.

 ---